PrecisionPilot/Lingolet/README.md

 Using computer vision to help learn the Chinese language.
 > Learning languages is like living multiple lives

-You are just about to take your language learning experience to another level.
-Lingolet makes language learning more accessible and convenient by allowing you to expose yourself to the language you're learning with 100% confidence.
-For example, learning song lyrics, playing Minecraft, or setting your system language.
-Whatever you decide, Linglet will be your handy assistant to guide you through the learning process!
+You're about to take your language learning experience to another level.
+Lingolet makes language learning more accessible and convenient by exposing you to the language you're learning with 100% confidence.
+Song lyrics, playing Minecraft, or setting your system language.
+Whatever you decide, Lingolet will be your handy assistant to guide you through the learning process!

 Features:
 - Automatically copies image text to clipboard